copiousfreetime/tbar/NOTES.md

 ## Transaction - group of postings
 * Date
-* Payee / Description - entitiy external to the charts owner that is part of the transaction
+* Payee / Description - entity external to the charts owner that is part of the transaction
 * State (cleared, pending, uncleared)
 * Note